BinaryElement/ChromaToggleOld/README.md

 **Default: 0**
 This feature sets the colour randomization system for alternate colours (excluding grey).
 We got extra crazy with this one!
 0 = None.
 Zilch.
 Zip.
 Nada.
 1 = Simple.                - Similar randomization as no-arrows mode.
-2 = Controlled.  - Same as simple, except all notes of the same kind on one beat are swapped.
-STRONGLY RECOMMENDED OVER SIMPLE.
+2 = Controlled.            - Intelligently divides the map into chunks to switch colours, eradicating isolated alt notes during intense patterns.
+[USED FOR GAMEMODE 6 AND 7]
 3 = Intense.               - Makes literally each block 50/50 chance of being either colour.
 4 = True.                  - True as in true random - this is the same as intense, except it will be differently randomized on each playthrough!
+4 = Legacy Controlled.     - Same as simple, except all notes of the same kind on one beat are swapped.
+STRONGLY RECOMMENDED OVER SIMPLE.